 4. The combination of _________ and __________ is often termed the local address of the local portion of the IP address.

 d) Host number

-Explanation: Sub networking is implemented for remote sensing in transparent way from that a host contains the sub network which called local operation.
+Explanation: It is termed as the local address because the address won’t be applicable outside the subnet.
+Sub networking is implemented for remote sensing in transparent way from that host which is contained in the sub network which called a local operation.

 5. _________ implies that all subnets obtained from the same subnet mask.